sravani8007/RatingPredictor/README.md

 1. Install Python3

+2. Clone the project using below command

+   git clone https://github.com/sravani8007/RatingPredictor.git

+3. Change the directory to RatingPredictor

+   cd RatingPredictor

-2. Install the following python libraries
+4. Install the following python libraries

-   conda env create -f environment.yml

    a.
 Flask

    b.
 Sklearn

    c. pandas

    d. numpy

    e.
 WTForms

+   This can be done using a seperate environment using the environment yml file as below

+   conda env create -f environment.yml conda activate rating

+   or

+   Use the requiremets.txt as below

+   pip install -r requirements.txt

-3. Clone the project using below command
+5. Run the app using the below command

-   git clone https://github.com/sravani8007/RatingPredictor.git

-4. Change the directory to RatingPredictor

-   cd RatingPredictor

-5. python3 rating_predictor.py
+   python rating_predictor.py

-5. Open the local host link
+6. Open the local host link

+7. Give a review and press the submit button

-6. TO test it on the hosted server try : http://sravanisuravajhula.pythonanywhere.com/
+8. To test it on the hosted server try : http://sravanisuravajhula.pythonanywhere.com/